Influenza (Seasonal Flu) (cont.)

 IN THIS ARTICLE

-Some antiviral medicines reduce the severity and shorten the duration of influenza (flu) symptoms by 1 to 1½ days if given within 48 hours of the first symptoms.2 These medicines are not intended to substitute for getting a flu immunization each year.
-Rather, antiviral medicines are important for controlling outbreaks and preventing the spread of infection, especially in people at high risk for developing flu complications.
+Some antiviral medicines reduce the severity and shorten the duration of influenza (flu) symptoms by 1 to 1½ days if given within 48 hours of the first symptoms.1 These medicines are not intended to substitute for getting a flu vaccine each year.
+Rather, antiviral medicines may help control outbreaks and prevent the spread of infection, especially in people at high risk for flu complications.

 Two types of antiviral medicines can treat influenza infections: